Department of English

 Welcome Message

-The Department of English, IFL would like to extend our very warm greetings and welcome to you to the Royal University of Phnom Penh, Institute of Foreign Languages and, particularly, the Department of English for 2025-2026.
+The Department of English, IFL, RUPP, would like to extend our very warm greetings and welcome to you to the Royal University of Phnom Penh, Institute of Foreign Languages and, particularly, the Department of English for 2027-2028.

-The Department of English, IFL is one of Cambodia’s most respected, prestigious and reform-oriented English language institutions.
-It offers such programs as: MA in TESOL (Teaching English to Speakers of Other Languages), Bachelor of Education in Teaching English as a Foreign Language (B.Ed, TEFL), Bachelor of Arts (BA) in English for Work Skills, certificate courses and professional English language training programs.
+The Department of English, IFL, RUPP, is one of Cambodia’s most respected, prestigious and reform-oriented English language institutions.
+It offers such programmes as MA in TESOL (Teaching English to Speakers of Other Languages), Bachelor of Education in Teaching English as a Foreign Language (B.Ed. in TEFL), Bachelor of Arts (BA) in English for Work Skills, certificate courses, professional English language training, and other non-degree programmes.
 It is noteworthy that so far the Department has conducted 16 out of the 17 Japan Development Scholarship (JDS) Pre-departure Training courses, 5 Australian Award of Cambodia (AAS) IELTS courses, and a Police Academy of Cambodia (PAC) English training course.
 The Department also teaches special short courses for employment purposes.

-We do our best to ensure that your study at The Department of English, IFL is a highly rewarding experience.
-We aim to prepare our students to become well- rounded citizens, to be competent in English and to gain considerable world knowledge and work skills which are required in today’s job market.
+We do our best to ensure that your study at the Department of English, IFL, RUPP, is a highly rewarding experience.
+We aim to prepare our students to become well-rounded citizens, to be competent in English and to gain considerable world knowledge and work skills which are required in today’s job market.

 We wish you great success with your study!